 The city's bus and tram operator is S.T.C.P.
 (Sociedade de Transportes Colectivos do Porto), whose web site is an excellent resource for the visitor.
 As well as transport details, it also has illustrated tourist information.
 S.T.C.P. grew out of the C.C.F.P.
 (Companhia Carris de Ferro do Porto) in 1946.
 In the 1950s the tram fleet stood at 193 motor vehicles and 24 trailers and the network extended over almost 250km. from 1959 the network was reduced.
 By 1992 only 33 trams survived of which 19 were in daily use.
 At its nadir the tram network consisted only of a short route from Massarelos depot along the river front to Infante, south of the city centre.
 But there has been a recent encouraging expansion of routes run by the surviving fleet and these now total three (see below for details).
+Pictured left is car 315 and, right, car 500, in the Massarelos museum.

 The site of the STCP museum was owned by the Companhia de Viação Eléctrica do Porto (Oporto Electric Traction Company) from 1907.
 In 1908 this company merged with the CCFP -Companhia de Carris de Ferro do Porto (Oporto Tramway Company), which had been established since 1873.
 Mule cars had run in the city since 1874 and electric trams from 1895.